 While it is clear that the earliest assemblage of Midnite was formed in St. Croix, Connor did not begin playing with them as drummer until they relocated to D.C. in 1994.

 In 1994 they decide to uproot themselves from the islands and travel to New Jersey to stay with a friend as they try to break into the New York music scene.
-They immediately begin touring the northeast and mid-atlantic circuits, playing shows in cities like New York, Philadelphia, Baltimore, and Washington, D.C..
+They immediately began touring the northeast and mid-Atlantic circuits, playing shows in cities like New York, Philadelphia, Baltimore, and Washington, D.C..
 In 1996, they are invited to perform at Clark Atlanta University’ homecoming in Atlanta, GA.
 They even tour the island of Puerto Rico.
 In January 1998 they are blessed with the opportunity to perform in Namibia, Africa in support of their debut album Unpolished which was exclusively released in the country in 1997.
-They tour incessantly without even having an album to speak of, steady honing their performance on stage, and figuring through which songs vibe with the audience, and which ones fall short.
+They toured incessantly without even having an album to speak of, steady honing their performance on stage, and figuring through which songs vibe with the audience, and which ones fall short.
 Time tuff, but the band tuffer.
-They are hungry.
-They are exhausted.
+They were hungry.
+They were exhausted.
 Jah is the driver.
-It is during this period, from 1994-1999 that they are able to refine those songs into uniquely constructed Rastafari anthems that will eventually make up their first full-length album.
+It was during this period, from 1994-1999 that they were able to refine those songs into uniquely constructed Rastafari anthems that would eventually make up their first full-length album.

 “I started playing with Midnite when they relocated from St. Croix to D.C. – ‘round late 1994.
 We added Chris Ntaka on guitar who used to play with Lucky Dube and later on added Juicy Carter on saxophone.
 Unfortunately, he passed away recently.